zellwk/zellwk.com/src/posts/2022-05-12-csrf-attacks.md

 - Sending fake messages from the user's account
 - Sharing inappropriate images or videos from the user's account

-CSRF Attacks take advantage of the fact that browsers automatically send cookies to the server in each request.
+CSRF Attacks take advantage of the fact that browsers automatically send cookies to the server with each request.
 Without any CSRF protection, the server may assume a request is valid when an authentication cookie is present.

 Authentication cookies may be anything as long as the server uses them to check whether a user is valid.
 It can be an access token.
 It can also be a session ID.
 It depends on how the server handles authentication.